fbef0102/Game-Private_Plugin/Plugin_插件/Map_關卡/sm_l4d_mapchanger/readme.md

 		// If 1, Excludes current map(s) from the map voting menu sm_l4d_fmc_next_map_menu_excludes "1"

-		// Controls the maps shown in the next map voting menu [0 = Official and addon maps, 1 = Official maps only, 2 = Depending on the type of the current map ] sm_l4d_fmc_next_map_menu_options "0"
+		// Controls the maps shown in the next map voting menu [0 = Official and addon maps, 1 = Official maps only, 2 = Addon maps only] sm_l4d_fmc_next_map_menu_options "0"

 		// Controls the order of maps shown in the next map voting menu [0 = Official then addon maps, 1 = Random]